jfecher/ante-website/content/docs/roadmap.md

 - [x] LLVM backend
 - [x] Cranelift backend
 - [ ] Compiler option to write inferred types into the file
 - [~] Language server.
-There is a skeleton for a LSP client [here](https://github.com/jfecher/ante-lsp) but is more of an experiment than anything vaguely resemblign practiality.
+There is a skeleton for a LSP client [here](https://github.com/jfecher/ante-lsp) but it is more of an experiment than anything vaguely resembling practicality.
 - [x] Unused variable warning message
 - [ ] Parser recoverable on error
 - [x] Name resolution recoverable on error